reindex-ot/guide.lina.yt/content/docs/setup/_index.md

 ## Drivers

 In general, Fedora Linux ships with drivers for most of your hardware out of the box.
-However, there are two things you might need to install manually: **Hardware video decoding/encoding drivers** (due to the software patent mess), and the **NVidia GPU drivers** (for Nvidia GPU users).
+However, there are two things you might need to install manually: **Hardware video decoding/encoding drivers** (due to the software patent mess), and the **NVIDIA GPU drivers** (for NVIDIA GPU users).
 Choose the section appropriate for your GPU.

 > [!TIP]
 > For more information, see the  [RPM Fusion](https://rpmfusion.org/Howto/Multimedia) documentation and the [Fedora Project](https://fedoraproject.org/wiki/Hardware_Video_Acceleration) documentation on this subject.